Fred Richard: 2024

-During the 2024 NCAA men's gymnastics championship, Richard finished second on still rings with a score of 14.400 and second in the all-around with a score of 83.999 which helped Michigan finish as runner-up in the team competition.
-At the 2024 National Championships, Richard finished second in the all-around behind Brody Malone.
+During the 2024 NCAA men's gymnastics championship in Columbus, Ohio, Richard finished second on still rings with a score of 14.400 and second in the all-around with a score of 83.999 which helped Michigan finish as runner-up in the team competition.
+At the 2024 National Championships in Fort Worth, he finished second in the all-around behind Brody Malone.

-In June, Richard competed at the U.S. Olympic Trials, where he placed first all-around (170.500), third on floor (28.700), ninth on pommel horse (27.050), seventh on rings (27.650), second on parallel bars (29.850), and first on horizontal bar (28.850).
-After placing first in the all-around and in the top three for three events, Richard was automatically named to the U.S. Olympic Team to compete at the 2024 Olympic Games alongside Malone, Asher Hong, Paul Juda, and Stephen Nedoroscik.
+In June, Richard competed at the U.S. Olympic Trials in Minneapolis, Minnesota, where he placed first all-around (170.500), third on floor (28.700), ninth on pommel horse (27.050), seventh on rings (27.650), second on parallel bars (29.850), and first on horizontal bar (28.850).
+After placing first in the all-around and in the top three for three events, Richard was automatically named to the U.S. Olympic Team to compete at the 2024 Olympic Games in Paris alongside Malone, Asher Hong, Paul Juda, and Stephen Nedoroscik.

 During the qualification round, Richard competed on all apparatuses, helping the USA qualify to the team final in fifth place; individually, he qualified for the all-around final in tenth place and was the third reserve for the horizontal bar final.
 During the team final, he contributed scores on floor exercise, rings, parallel bars, and horizontal bar towards the USA's bronze medal finish.
 In the all-around final, Richard finished in fifteenth place after shaky performances on pommel horse and floor exercise.

-In September, Richard embarked on the Gold Over America Tour.
+In September 2024, he embarked on the Gold Over America Tour.

 2025

-During the 2025 NCAA men's gymnastics championship, Richard won the all-around title with a score of 84.264, and tied for second on the high bar with a score of 13.766.
+During the 2025 NCAA men's gymnastics championship in Ann Arbor, Michigan, Richard won the all-around title with a score of 84.264, and tied for second on the high bar with a score of 13.766.
 He helped Michigan win their seventh NCAA men's gymnastics championships team title.